What are blue-green algae?

 |Always shower off with soap and water after swimming in a lake.|

-Please report algae-related illness to the Wisconsin Harmful Algal Blooms Program.
-Call 608-266-1120.
+Please report algae-related illness to the Wisconsin Harmful Algal Blooms Program by completing the survey or calling 608-266-1120.